BhupiConsult/devops_helloworld/README.md

 # devops_helloworld
-Introduction to working with remote repository
+Introduction to working with remote repository.
+Step 1 - we just created a remote repository